colinjroberts/greeting-cards-2021/README.md

 pip install requirements.txt
 ```

 vpype requirements are first installed separately to avoid potential problems.
-For more information on vpype installion, see [https://vpype.readthedocs.io/en/stable/install.html](vpype's documentation)
+For more information on vpype installation, see [https://vpype.readthedocs.io/en/stable/install.html](vpype's documentation)

 ## Code and Description

-### Directory Structure
+### Directory Structure and Files
 This script assumes the file directory below.
 Scripts should be executed from the root directory of this project.
 |- .
 |- data